-- Number of CPU cores used by BGMN Specifies how many CPU cores will be used by the refinement backend (only available for BGMN).
-"Automatic" will use all available cores. - File Extensions associated with Fullprof These file types will always be opened as Fullprof projects, regardless of the default project type.
+- Number of CPU cores used by BGMN Specifies how many parallel threads will be used by the refinement backend (only available for BGMN).
+"Automatic" will use all available logical CPU cores. - Number of parallel batch refinements Defines the number of refinements running in parallel in a batch refinement.
+If this number is greater than 1, the number of threads used for each project will be divided by the number of parallel refinements to avoid over-saturating the CPU. - File Extensions associated with Fullprof These file types will always be opened as Fullprof projects, regardless of the default project type.
 Enter the extension in small letters without asterisks and periods, separated by a space character.
 Example: pcr dat sum prf - File Extensions associated with BGMN These file types will always be opened as BGMN projects, regardless of the default project type.
 Enter the extension in small letters without asterisks and periods, separated by a space character.
 Example: sav lst dia str - Default Wavelength This wavelength, given in Å, is used for scan files not containing any information about the wavelength. - Always use default Wavelength If checked, Profex will ignore the wavelength read from the scan file and always use the default wavelength to calculate d values from diffraction angles.
 Use this option with care.
 Any wavelength information read from raw data files will be ignored if this option is checked.